MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P01-Inspecting-The-Product-Hunt-API/content.md

 slug: product-hunt-api
 ---

+1. **Look at the Product Hunt API**
+    1. **Make a request using Postman**
+    1. **Review the JSON response to get a sense of what you'll be building**
+1. Build the Feed View
+1. Create the Post Model
+1. Build the Post Cell
+1. Create the Post Cell Class
+1. Test the Feed Table View
+1. Allow the Post Model to work with network requests
+1. Create the network layer
+1. Retrieve data from the PH API
+1. Build the Comments View
+1. Pull Comments data from the API
+1. Update the view controllers to hook everything up

 Product Hunt is an amazing platform to discover new apps and projects.
 We'll be making it much easier to discover the best ones that have been released recently.

 # Checkout Product Hunt